-Numerous questions come up regarding herpes and** safe sex** and specifically use of** condoms.** Here’s a quick rundown on the dos and don’ts:
+Numerous questions come up regarding herpes and safe sex, and specifically use of condoms.

-If you are allergic to latex condoms, using lambskin condoms is not equivalent protection.
-Using a spermicidal can increase the effectiveness but it is not as effective as the latex condom.
+- If you are allergic to latex condoms, using lambskin condoms is not equivalent protection.
+Using a spermicidal can increase the effectiveness, but it is not as effective as the latex condom.
 Talk to your doctor or a health professional if faced with this situation.

 Known as The HealthGal, expert contributor Amy Hendel is a popular medical and lifestyle reporter, nutrition and fitness expert, columnist, and brand ambassador, as well as a health coach.
 Trained as a physician assistant, she maintains a health coach private practice in New York and Los Angeles.
 Author of The Four Habits of Healthy Families, you can find her on Twitter @HealthGal1103 and on Facebook at TheHealthGal.
 Her personal mantra is “Fix it first with food, fitness, and lifestyle.”